Home > Blog > The #1 Tip To Transform Your Social Media Engagement (And Delight People With Visual Disabilities)

 Disability Writer stick figure Lilly running with Balloon Alternative Text On Social Media

-Imagine you've polished your next LinkedIn post.
+Imagine you've polished your next social media post.

 You know who you're writing for.
 Your post is engaging.
 Your image is commanding.
 You click publish and breathe deeply.
 You’re done.